Trust policy

 • Evidence-supported comparison does not mean UK Shortlists personally tested every product.

-• Hands-on checked does not automatically mean long-term durability testing.
+• First-party use checks do not automatically mean long-term durability testing.

 • Affiliate availability does not count as product evidence.